Dee9975/beauty_of_space/README.md

 [Get your own api key](https://api.nasa.gov/).

-When you have the key, in your terminal run: `flutter pub run build_runner build`
+When you have the key, in your terminal run: `flutter pub run build_runner build --delete-conflicting-outputs`

 Then all that's left is to run `flutter run` and enjoy some beautiful space photography